 - to protect our rights, privacy, safety or property, or those of other persons

-- in order to comply with laws and regulations that apply to us and the third parties with whom we work, and to exercise our rights and defend ourselves from claims
+- to comply with laws and regulations that apply to us and the third parties with whom we work, and to exercise our rights and defend ourselves from claims

-- in order to participate in, or be the subject of, any sale, merger or acquisition or all or part of Healthcare Protection’s business
+- to participate in, or be the subject of, any sale, merger, or acquisition, or all or part of Healthcare Protection’s business

 We may use your personal information to contact you about our products and services where we believe they may be of interest to you.
 We may deliver marketing communications to you by post or email.

 We ask for your express consent to send

 you marketing information by post or email.
 You can update your marketing preferences at any time by contacting us or following the unsubscribe links in the emails we send.

 We may use information obtained about you from ‘cookies’ (text files which are sent to us by your computer, tablet, mobile phone, or other access device – referred to collectively as a “computer”) that we can access when

 you visit our websites in the future.
 The ‘cookies’ store information about our visitors, which allows us to identify users and personalise the website wherever possible, providing a better, faster, and safer browsing experience.